Kalixto73a/Kalixto73a/README.md

 I´m 19 years old.

-I´m currently new to the prograaming related-field.
+I´m currently new to the programing related-field.

 I´m currently learning a Backend and AWS bootcamp at Factoria F5